-On March 11, 2020, the World Health Organization designated the recent novel coronavirus, or COVID-19, as a global pandemic.
-COVID-19 has significantly impacted various markets around the world, including the United States.
-Public and private sector policies and initiatives to reduce the transmission of COVID-19 have varied significantly across the United States, but as of September 30, 2020, a significant percentage of the U.S. population remained subject to meaningful restrictions on activities, which included school closures, limitations on large gatherings and other policies to promote or enforce physical distancing.
+The COVID-19 pandemic has significantly impacted various markets around the world, including the United States.
+Although public and private sector policies and initiatives to reduce the transmission of COVID-19 have varied significantly across the United States, but as of March 31, 2021, a significant percentage of the U.S. population remained subject to meaningful restrictions on activities, which included school closures, limitations on large gatherings and other policies to promote or enforce physical distancing.
 As described below, these restrictions and our responses to them have significantly impacted and may continue to impact how our members use our services, access our providers, and how our employees work and provide services to our clients and members, resulting in an impact on our revenue.

 Employee safety is our first priority, and as a result, we have implemented a remote working policy for all of our employees.
-Although we recently re-opened our corporate offices for a small group of employees, the majority of our employees continue to work remotely.
+Although we re-opened our corporate offices for a small group of employees, while implementing additional safety measures including testing, masks and social distancing protocols, the majority of our employees continue to work remotely.
 We are also working closely with all of our clients, members, providers and other external business partners.
-We believe we have sufficient liquidity to satisfy our cash needs, however, we continue to evaluate and take action, as necessary, to preserve adequate liquidity and ensure that our business can continue to operate during these uncertain times.
+We believe we have sufficient liquidity to satisfy our cash needs, however, we continue to evaluate monitor liquidity, as necessary, and ensure that our business can continue to operate during these uncertain times.

-Most of the policies and initiatives referenced above were implemented during the latter part of the first quarter of 2020.
-In the nine months ended September 30, 2020, the COVID-19 pandemic had a material negative impact on our operating results.
-In particular, the outbreak and preventative measures taken to contain COVID-19, especially in the first half of 2020, negatively impacted our members' access to care due to a temporary unavailability of the full range of fertility treatments at our provider clinics.
+The outbreak and preventative measures taken to contain COVID-19, especially in the first half of 2020, negatively impacted our members' access to care due to a temporary unavailability of the full range of fertility treatments at our provider clinics.
 On March 17, 2020, the American Society for Reproductive Medicine, or ASRM, issued guidelines recommending the suspension of new treatment cycles.
 As a result, the significant majority of our members were unable to complete diagnostics or initiate new treatment cycles, and our volumes declined precipitously as of that date.
-ASRM then updated its guidelines on April 24, 2020 and reaffirmed on May 11, 2020, providing fertility clinics with a path for the safe and gradual resumption of patient care.
+ASRM continued to update its guidelines to reaffirm those provided on May 11, 2020, providing fertility clinics with a path for the safe and gradual resumption of patient care.
 Additionally, most state and local governments have eased stay-at-home orders and allowed for the resumption of non-emergent medical procedures.
-Most of our clinics resumed services towards the end of the second quarter of 2020.
+Most of our clinics resumed services towards the end of the second quarter of 2020, which led to an increase in benefits utilization as compared to the end of the first quarter of 2020.
+The COVID-19 pandemic did continue to have a negative impact on our revenue growth during the three months ended March 31, 2021.

-The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, future results of operations and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19, the actions taken to contain it or treat its impact and the economic impact on local, regional and national markets.
-To the extent that the markets we serve experience increased cases of COVID-19, state or local governments may reinstitute measures to control the spread of COVID-19, which could again negatively impact our members' access to care.
+The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, future results of operations and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted, including, without limitation, new information that may emerge concerning COVID-19; the timing, extent, trajectory and duration of the pandemic; the availability, distribution and effectiveness of vaccines; the imposition of protective public safety measures; and the economic impact on local, regional and national markets.
+To the extent that the markets we serve experience increased cases of COVID-19, state or local governments may reinstitute measures to control its spread, which could again negatively impact our members' access to care.
 We will continue to evaluate the nature and extent of these potential impacts to our business, results of operations and liquidity.